ThanasisGeorg/rudp-fifo-pipe/Specification.md

 ## Project Overview

-`RUDP FIFO pipe` is a Python project implementing a **reliable, FIFO-ordered data transfer protocol** on top of UDP.
+`rudp-fifo-pipe` is a Python project implementing a **reliable, FIFO-ordered data transfer protocol** on top of UDP.
 The project provides a **Sender** and **Receiver** abstraction, enabling users to transmit fixed-size data blocks reliably over an unreliable network.

 The project simulates a simple **RUDP (Reliable UDP)** pipe with flow control, retransmissions, and duplicate packet handling.